Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 As a user of this website:

 - Test my knowledge in Champions League with the quiz.
+- Be able to see the rules and start the quiz button.
+- See the timmer on each question.
+- See if i answer correctly or wrong after I chose an answer.
-- Be able to start the quiz and see the rules for the quiz.
+- Be able to quit the game after the questions or in the middle of the quiz.
 - See my result after all the questions.
-- See the time i have and have left.
-- See if i answer correctly or wrong after I chose an answer.
 - Be able to restart the game after all the questions.
-- Be able to quit the game after the questions or in the middle of the quiz.

 ## Wireframes